214068730/course/README.md

 # Deploying the Application to OpenShift #

-This the instruction to deploy an application on Openshift.
+This is the instructions to deploy an application to  Openshift.
 Am deploying the course application that is on my machine in the folder

 ````
 /home/hashcode/IdeaProjects/course/